 The Company maintains the Anixa Biosciences, Inc. Employee Stock Purchase Plan (the "ESPP") which permits eligible employees to purchase shares at not less than 85% of the market value of the Company's common stock on the offering date or the purchase date of the applicable offering period, whichever is lower.
 The plan was adopted by our Board of Directors on August 13, 2018 and approved by our shareholders on September 27, 2018.
-During the three months ended January 31, 2022 and 2021, no shares were purchased under the ESPP.
+During the nine months ended July 31, 2022 and 2021, employees purchased 2,389 and 1,634 shares, respectively, with aggregate proceeds of approximately \$7,000 and \$3,000, respectively.